mkhoshle/IntelEdgeAI-Projects/People-Counter/WRITEUP.md

  - True Negative: 1394-1080 =314
  - Accuracy = (TP+TN)/Total = (314+111)/1394 = 0.3

-_Note:_ I do not have the model accuracy for the pre-converted model.
-I have created the code for running inference on the pre-converted model (Inference-MobileNet-Preconverted.ipynb) but on laptop was too slow.
-So I could not run it.
+Running the model **pre-conversion**, I have created the code for running inference on the pre-converted model (Inference-MobileNet-Preconverted.ipynb).
+I got the following result when a person come into the scene and leave:

+ - Total No of frames in original video: 1394
+ - True Positives: 134
+ - False Negatives: 946
+ - True Negative: 1394-1080 = 314
+ - Accuracy = (TP+TN)/Total = (314+134)/1394 = 0.32

 **Model Size:** I checked model size using ls -sh command.
-The size of the model pre- and post-conversion was 57MB and 57MB (for DSOD) respectively and 67MB and 65MB (for SSD-Mobilenet-v2) respectively.
+The size of the model pre- and post-conversion was 57MB+100KB and 57MB+168KB+40KB (for DSOD) respectively and 67MB+8KB and 65MB+56KB+116KB (for SSD-Mobilenet-v2) respectively.
 Overal pre-converted is a little higher in size than post-converted model.

 **Inference Time:** The inference time of the model pre-conversion was taking hours.
 I tested the preconversion model inference time for SSD-Mobilenet-v2 on my laptop and it was very slow.
 I have uploaded my code (Inference-MobileNet-Preconverted.ipynb) for running the inference on the pre-converted model(.pb file).
-Since it was too slow I did not run the inference for all frames.
-Overal there are 1394 frames that I obtained using `int(capture.get(cv2.CAP_PROP_FRAME_COUNT))`.
-The inference time for a single frame was 11.31s.
-Because all frames are of the same size, we can say that the total inference time will be about 15766.14s approximately.
-These timings are for SSD-Mobilenet-v2 model.
-And model post-conversion was 438.8s(SSD-Mobilenet-v2), 1035.56s(DSOD) respectively.
-The difference between 15766.14 and 438.8s is huge.
+The inference time was 213.48 for SSD-Mobilenet-v2 pre-conversion model.
+And model post-conversion was 206.87s(SSD-Mobilenet-v2), 1035.56s(DSOD) respectively.
+Please not that for measuring the inference time of the post conversion model I commented the client and app related code lines which cause extra overheads and make the comparison unfair.

 ## Assess Model Use Cases